pupil-labs/pupil/pupil_src/shared_modules/time_sync_spec.md

 ### Synchronization scope

-All PTS actors that should be synchronized SHALL join a user-definable ZRE group -- hereinafter referred to as _PTS group_ -- which is by default `time_sync_default`.
+All PTS actors that should be synchronized SHALL join a ZRE group -- hereinafter referred to as _PTS group_.
+The name of the PTS group is composed of a user-definable prefix -- by default `default` -- and the fixed string `-time_sync-v0.2`.
+Therefore the default PTS group name is `default-time_sync-v0.2`.

 All clock services SHALL SHOUT their announcements (see below) into the PTS group.